photo by breaking pic for Pexels

 2. There is unresolved trauma in your life.

 This might be childhood trauma, or more recent trauma.
-Regardless of when the difficult experience took place, the unresolved emotions it created can leave you unable to feel in control and move forward.
+Regardless of when the difficult experience took place, the unresolved emotions it created can leave you unable to move forward.

 - Is there an experience I had recently or as a child I feel uncomfortable thinking about?